electrode-io/electrode/docs/chapter1/advanced/stand-alone-modules/stateless-csrf-validation.md

 > **options **\* `secret`: **Required**.
 A string or buffer containing either the secret for HMAC algorithms, or the PEM encoded private key for RSA and ECDSA.

-Other config properties are optional and follow the [same usage as jsonwebtoken](https://github.com/auth0/node-jsonwebtoken/blob/master/README.md#usage)
+Other configuration properties are optional and follow the [same usage as jsonwebtoken](https://github.com/auth0/node-jsonwebtoken/blob/master/README.md#usage)

 * `algorithm`
 * `expiresIn`